EliasTa2610/Neural-network-from-scratch/README.md

 5. Run the executable.

-   If using command line compiler: \
+   If using command line compiler:

    `$ cd ./build`\
    `$ ./NeuralNet`

-   If Using Microsoft Visual Studio:
+   If using Microsoft Visual Studio:

    `$ cd ./build/Debug`\
    `$ ./NeuralNet`